 The best weather apps you can download today

-The Weather Channel's free, ad-supported weather app is available on Android and iOS.
+The free, ad-supported version of the Weather Channel app is available on Android and iOS.
 The TWC app provides you with a wealth of meteorological data such as temperature, wind and visibility on an hourly or daily basis, with an extended 10-day forecast available.
 Interactive maps can display the latest Doppler radar data to show rainfall and weather events and severe weather alerts.

 It's an app you hope you never have to use, but when disaster strikes, you'll be glad you have Emergency: Alerts from the American Red Cross on your iPhone or Android device.

 Because it keeps tabs on everything from hurricanes and floods to extreme heat and winter storms, Emergency: Alerts is good to keep installed on your phone at all times, and not just during hurricane season.
 Not only will Emergency monitor where you live, you can also enter cities and people that are important to you.
 To reflect the realities of climate change, the app's been retooled to include 40 different kinds of customized alerts and step-by-step guides to make sure you're prepared for potential weather-related emergencies.